szuecs/contrib/README.md

+This branch is for merging all middleware I want to use.
+Add pull requests if you like to get yours merged, too.
 # gin-gonic/contrib [![Build Status](https://travis-ci.org/gin-gonic/contrib.svg)](https://travis-ci.org/gin-gonic/contrib)
 =======
 Here you'll find middleware ready to  use with [Gin Framework](https://github.com/gin-gonic/gin).
 Submit your pull request, either with the package in a folder, or by adding a link to this `README.md`.